adikari/monorepo-diff-buildkite-plugin/CONTRIBUTING.md

 All changes must be unit tested and meet the project test coverage threshold (73%) requirement.
 Run `make test` to run all tests and generate coverage reports before submitting a pull request.

+To write the `bats` tests for plugin,
+1. Modify the tests
+2. Run `docker-compose build plugin_test && docker-compose run plugin_test`

 ## Formatting

 All code must be formatted with `gofmt` (with the latest Go version) and pass `go vet`.
 The plugin must be linted with [buildkite-plugin-linter](https://github.com/buildkite-plugins/buildkite-plugin-linter).
 Run `make quality` to run all formatting checks.